 Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, Saturday

-4. You can talk about today’s weather.
-You can make some weather indicators to put on new day, such as a sun for sunny weather, rain cloud with rain, snow cloud with snow, a cloud, a sun with a cloud, wind blowing-such as a wind sock, etc..
+4. Talk about today’s weather.
+Make or printout some weather indicators to put on each new day, such as a sun for sunny weather, rain cloud with rain, snow cloud with snow, a cloud, a sun with a cloud, wind blowing-such as a wind sock, etc..
 You can turns playing weather person.
 Also, you can talk about special events, such as birthdays, holidays, and special days for family fun.

-Small different colored candies such as M & M’s, Skittles, or multi colored jellybeans
+Small different colored beads, or candies such as M & M’s, Skittles, or multi colored jellybeans

 One, Clean (washed with warm soapy water and dried) Styrofoam egg carton or muffin tins

 Place the muffin tins or egg carton on a tray or a small area rug.
 Mix and put all the candies in the big bowl.
 Slowly, show your child how to pick up one colored candy from the large bowl and put it into an empty cup.
 Have your child sort the colors by putting each color into its own individual section.
 This is great for color discrimination, small motor skills and matching.
 This activity prepares your child for reading and math readiness.